mtpandi/BioinfoRmatics/README.md

 ### Outline
 1. Introduction to R
+2. Basic Data handling and visualization
-2. Data handling and visualization (play with dplyr and ggplot2)
+3. Data handling and visualization with dplyr and ggplot2
-3. Supervised and Unsupervised Machine Learning (get an idea of caret and e1071)
+4. Supervised and Unsupervised Machine Learning (get an idea of caret and e1071)
-4. PGx project with R
+5. PGx project with R

 ### Disclaimer!